 We take a moment on this page to tell the stories of a few of the courageous women who have taken the brave step of leaving abusive situations.
 These women have gone through the Mujeres program and are now leading independent lives with confidence.

 From abuse to success!

-At 10 years old, I had my first entrepreneurial business selling cookies, bread, sweets, what I earned I used to buy an ice cream on the weekend.
+At 10 years old, I had my first entrepreneurial business selling cookies, bread, and sweets.
+What I earned I used to buy an ice cream on the weekend.
 That made me happy sometimes but I was also very tired.